deepanshs/csdmpy/docs/examples/labeled_datasets.rst

 .. ---------

 ..
 Another example is the weather prediction as a function of datetime stamp,
-.. datetime stamp is the labled dimension.
+.. datetime stamp is the labeled dimension.